 - Science and Technology in Society (STS)

 International students from all over the world choose graduate study at Virginia Tech.
 Tech offers a vibrant graduate community in which students and faculty from diverse backgrounds collaborate to advance research and scholarship.
-Virginia Tech in the Greater Washington D.C. area welcomes international applicants and offers a range of services to support international students throughout their courses of study.
+Virginia Tech in the D.C. area welcomes international applicants and offers a range of services to support international students throughout their courses of study.

 For more information, please see the Prospective International Student section.